 - Data Frame -> Properties –> General Tab Change the Reference Scale to 1:25,000.
 OK

-- Zoom in and out and note that your symbol sizes can now be seen, and remain relevant to the scale.
+- Zoom in/out so your symbol sizes can be seen, and remain relevant to the scale.

 As you examine your map, you may find the patterned lines of the boundary clash with the patterned lines of the trails.